atellmer/dark/packages/platform-native/README.md

 To learn more about how they work, you can visit the <a href="https://docs.nativescript.org/ui-and-styling.html" target="_blank">nativescript documentation page</a>

 ## Connecting 3rd party plugins
+In modern development, we can rarely do without third-party packages written by other developers.
+Therefore, we should always be able to include such plugins in our project.

-Suppose you want to connect a third party carousel plugin @nstudio/nativescript-carousel
+Suppose you want to connect a third party carousel plugin `@nstudio/nativescript-carousel`

 First of all you must install it in your app from npm:
 ```
 npm i @nstudio/nativescript-carousel
 ```
-Further, to register a new element, you need to use the registerElement function
+Further, to register a new element, you need to use the `registerElement` function
 ```tsx
 import { registerElement } from '@dark-engine/platform-native';